 - Projects which support individuals to overcome barriers into work

-- Jobs created or safeguarded for projects with health and wellbeing output
+- Access to and jobs created or safeguarded for projects with health and wellbeing output

-- e.g. Supporting homelessness, domestic violence, mental health, isolation, disability, or age specific targeted projects.
+- g.
+Supporting homelessness, domestic violence, mental health, isolation, disability, or age specific targeted projects.

 - Projects must demonstrate that they can meet the NDA Socio Economic Policy.